 Frank O'Connor was appointed Chief Executive of the NTMA in July 2022.
-He is the former Director of Funding and Debt Management at the NTMA.
-Mr O'Connor's prior roles included NAMA Head of Treasury (2010-2012); a variety of senior roles within AIB including the Head of Trading in AIB's Primary Dealer Bond Unit (late 1990s); and Head of Wholesale Treasury (2004-2010) at Bank Zachodni WBK in Warsaw.
-Poland (now Santander).
-Mr O'Connor holds an MSc in Investment and Treasury from Dublin City University and a BSc in Management from Trinity College Dublin.
+He is the former Director of Funding and Debt Management at the Agency.
+Prior to joining the NTMA, Frank's roles included Head of Treasury at the National Asset Management Agency, a variety of senior roles within AIB including the Head of Trading in AIB's Primary Dealer Bond Unit and Head of Wholesale Treasury at Bank Zachodni WBK in Warsaw, Poland (now Santander).
+Frank holds an MSc in Investment and Treasury from Dublin City University and a BSc in Management from Trinity College Dublin.
 He is a Fellow of the Association of Chartered Certified Accountants (FCCA) and a graduate of the Institute of Bankers in Ireland (MIB Grad).